Recognizing and responding to legalism

 Overemphasis on Customs and Traditions

-As believers endeavour to act godly, our behavior as individuals or congregations should involve expressing Scriptural principles in the circumstances we face.
-Legalists develop systems of rules and regulations based on human commands and teachings; they emphasise the human circumstances and neglect the Scriptural principles.
+As believers endeavor to act godly, our behavior as individuals or congregations should involve expressing Scriptural principles in the circumstances we face.
+Legalists develop systems of rules and regulations based on human commands and teachings; they emphasize the human circumstances and neglect the Scriptural principles.
 They demand strict adherence to traditions and view these as being important, while neglecting major aspects of the Christian faith.
 This is adding to the Bible as traditional customs and practices are viewed as being equivalent to scriptural principles.
 Legalism places standards of conduct upon Christians that do not exist in Scripture.

 For example, the apostle Peter and the missionary Barnabas were influenced by legalists to follow the Jewish custom of not eating with Gentiles (Gal.
 2: 11-14).
 Also, some teach that baptism, confirmation, church membership or good deeds are necessary for salvation or that Christians need to keep certain Old Testament laws, such as the Sabbath, in order to please God.
 Furthermore, some think that Sunday is a “holy day” or a replacement of the Jewish Sabbath, but this has no Scriptural support.
 According to Paul, legalists are enslaved by their customs and traditions (Gal.
 4:9; 5:1).